-To many people the sausage cake recipe sounds strange; to me it did also.
+To many people learning how to make the sausage cake recipe sounds strange; to me it did also.
 I knew this cake as a fruitcake recipe.
-From my German ancestry came the practice of raising our own pigs (none for pets).
-All through my childhood I remember my Dad and my brothers raising our own hogs and butchering to provide our own pork.
+From my German ancestry came the practice of raising pigs (none for pets).
+All through my childhood I remember my Dad and my brothers raising hogs and butchering to provide poek for our use.
 This process was done in the fall of the year which provided great meat throughout the winter months.

 After the meat was portioned out in roasts, steaks, bacon or whatever, the rest of everything was thrown into the sausage.
-There was always lots of sausage!
-This is why my ancestors came up with this sausage recipe.
-The sausage replaces any need for shortening in the cake saving the fresh made lard for all the other needs in cooking.
+There was always lots of this!
+This is why my ancestors came up with this cake recipe.
+The meat replaces any need for shortening in the cake saving the fresh made lard for all the other needs in cooking.

 As I got older, it took me a long time to taste this sausage recipe not realizing that it was the same cake I was use to eating as our fruitcake recipe.
 You can add all kinds of fruit in it; dried, canned or fresh with various spices.
-Actually, various friends had encouraged me to try their sausage cake recipes and I refused thinking it sounded strange.
+Actually, various friends who ha learned how to make sausage cake recipes encouraged me to try theirs; I refused thinking it sounded strange.

-I was talking to my older sister one day and she said she was baking this sausage recipe.
+I was talking to my older sister one day and she said she learned how to make a sausage cake recipe.
 We got into a lengthy discussion about this recipe and I finally realized this was our fruitcake recipe.
 This prompted me to start making them at holiday time.
 It is really very good and very moist.
 You would have no idea that the main ingredient is sausage!

 Preheat oven to 350F degrees.